 Yes, this is easier said than done.
 But before rolling your eyes and moving on, consider the possibilities.
 Is it time for a pay raise?
 If a bump is overdue, it might be time to have a talk with the boss.

-Is there side-gig potential?
+Are there potential ways to make money from home?
 Do you always have nights or weekends off, and would your employer be OK with you taking on a part-time or occasional job for extra money?
 Maybe a friend does catering, landscaping, house-painting, or some other work and could use an extra hand from time to time.

 3. Applying Extra Money Towards Debt

 If that raise comes through, or you earn a bonus at work, or you get a tax refund from Uncle Sam, instead of living it up while the money lasts, consider using it to pay down some debt.

 A few hundred dollars might not feel like it’s making much of a dent, but every dollar you pay over the minimum can help reduce the interest you owe on a credit card or student loan.

 4. Consolidating Separate Debts Into One Payment

 One way to consolidate debt is with an unsecured personal loan.
 You may be able to consolidate all or some of your debts at better terms, such as a lower or fixed interest rate, and possibly pay them off in less time than you expected.

 This strategy could be useful for those who don’t want to keep tabs on several bills every month.
 A personal loan can be used to consolidate multiple debts together into one manageable payment, which could help make it easier to keep tabs on what you’ve paid and what you still owe.